 Safety and security

-Australians in Nigeria should exercise heightened vigilance and personal security awareness, particularly in and around Abuja, near Nigerian government and security institutions, international organisations, diplomatic premises, financial institutions, oil facilities and infrastructure as well as public areas including markets, hotels, licensed premises, shopping centres, places of worship, residential areas, cinemas, schools, airports and transport infrastructure, outdoor recreation events, tourist areas and densely populated urban areas Security has been tightened at many public buildings in Abuja.
+Australians in Nigeria should exercise heightened vigilance and personal security awareness particularly in and around Abuja, near Nigerian government and security institutions, international organisations, police stations,. diplomatic premises, financial institutions, oil facilities and infrastructure as well as public areas including markets, hotels, licensed premises, restaurants, shopping centres, places of worship, residential areas, cinemas, schools, airports and transport infrastructure, outdoor recreation events, tourist areas and densely populated urban areas Security has been tightened at many public buildings in Abuja.
 A heavy security presence often indicates a location of particularly high risk, but less security does not necessarily mean a lower risk.

 You should be aware that terrorists may launch attacks during religious festivals and holidays, significant dates and anniversaries, especially in northern Nigeria during the Christmas and Easter periods.